-EAST Marine Ecosystems (EASTME) Conference
+EAST Marine Ecosystems Conference

 The day aims to create networks, open communication and build relationships among people in the marine and coastal community, including citizen scientists, academics, managers, policy makers, industry, dedicated volunteers and the public, to enable regional scale reporting on the state of marine natural capital.
-The Conference is an opportunity to reflect on annual local observations, research outputs and findings, and to make the linkages between environmental and biological phenomena through 11 thematic topics.
+The conference is an opportunity to reflect on annual local observations, research outputs and findings, and to make the linkages between environmental and biological phenomena through 11 thematic topics.

 The EASTME project forms part of the Natural Capital approaches at the land-sea interface (LSI) project, which is being led by the Environment Agency under Defra’s Marine Natural Capital and Ecosystem Assessment (mNCEA) programme.
 The proposed work will deliver the LSI project’s work package on ‘Mobilising marine social capital’.